carolynvs/carolynvanslyck.com/content/blog/2020-08-08-sting-of-the-viper.md

 <script src="https://gist-it.appspot.com/http://github.com/carolynvs/stingoftheviper/raw/main/main.go?slice=103:119"></script>

-Other than the tiny workaround above for dealing with flags with hyphens in them, it replaces the hyphen with underscore since environment variables can't have hyphens, the code to merge them is fairly unobtrusive.
+The code to integrate cobra and viper is fairly unobtrusive, thankfully.
+Other than the tiny workaround above for dealing with flags with hyphens.

 I wrote a full working example from the walkthrough, [sting of the viper] with tests to demonstrate how this works so that you can poke around and see this